bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>One of the core tenets of Functional Programming is that a function should return the same value if given the same…</em>dev.to</a><a href="https://dev.to/steelvoltage/closures-using-memoization-3597" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://betterprogramming.pub/a-brief-introduction-to-closures-and-lexical-scoping-in-javascript-8a5866496232" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://betterprogramming.pub/a-brief-introduction-to-closures-and-lexical-scoping-in-javascript-8a5866496232"><strong>A Brief Introduction to Closures and Lexical Scoping in JavaScript</strong><br />
-<em>“Writing in ECMAScript language without understanding closure is like writing Java without understanding classes”</em>betterprogramming.pub</a><a href="https://betterprogramming.pub/a-brief-introduction-to-closures-and-lexical-scoping-in-javascript-8a5866496232" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>“Writing in ECMAScript language without understanding closure is like writing Java without understanding classes "</em>betterprogramming.pub</a><a href="https://betterprogramming.pub/a-brief-introduction-to-closures-and-lexical-scoping-in-javascript-8a5866496232" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/stereobooster/demystify-closures-5g42" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/stereobooster/demystify-closures-5g42"><strong>Demystify Closures</strong><br />
 <em>In the previous post we implemented functions, but not about closures.
 Let's fix this.
 Without closures following code…</em>dev.to</a><a href="https://dev.to/stereobooster/demystify-closures-5g42" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>